meaningfy-ws/semic-styleguide-rdf-validator/README.md

 Documentation on using the Interoperability Test Bed (ITB) is available [here](https://www.itb.ec.europa.eu/docs/guides/latest/validatingRDF/index.html#step-6-use-the-validator).

-## SEMIC Conformance Test Suite for OWL and ShaCL
+## SEMIC Conformance Test Suite for OWL and SHACL

 Aside from the `examples/` folder, which is provided for user convenience, only the `resources/` folder is